Allano256/restaurant_app/README.md

 <ul>
  <ol>Navigation Bar </ol>
- <li>The navigation bar is featurecd on all the different pages of the application, having features like signup, log in, log out, make reservation, show reservation. </li>
+ <li>The navigation bar is featured on all the different pages of the application, having features like signup, log in, log out, make reservation, show reservation. </li>
- <li>These different features enable the user to register their details as customers, be able to login as registered users and make reservations.
+ <li>These different features enable the user to register their details as customers, be able to log in as registered users and make reservations.
 They can also always come back and make any changes to their reservation.</li>
 </ul>

 ![restaurant_app](booking/static/booking/images/navbar.png)